 Kenzo Estate On an unusually cold, rainy, foggy and generally gloomy mid May day we drove up to see one of Napa’s newest gems, Kenzo Estate (we later revisited on a more agreeable day).
 It is refreshing to find a winery in “another” part of Napa then we are used to visiting; Kenzo is located on 4,000 acres in the hills above Monticello Road (Highway 121) heading towards Lake Berryessa.
 There are no other wineries in the immediate region.
 This location is in the southern end of the Vaca Mountain range on Napa’s eastern side.
 All visits are by prior appointment only.
 The winery entrance is at the top of the pass; enter through the gate and drive a narrow road about 3/4 of a mile passing a small lake before passing through a second gate (which opens automatically) before reaching the actual winery.

 The winery is located at about 1500 feet in elevation and this area is far enough to the south that it still receives the moderating influences from the San Pablo Bay.
 As a result the growing season is usually a long one.
 Because of their location the vine growth is generally behind the valley floor; this can be a good thing especially during late season rains when their vines have not yet gone into flower.

-Kenzo Estate is the brainchild of Mr. Kenzo Tsujimoto – businessman and CEO of the Japanese video-game publisher Capcom Co. (this company is most known for creating games such as Resident Evil and early arcade games).
+Kenzo Estate is the brainchild of Mr. Kenzo Tsujimoto – businessman, CEO and founder of the Japanese video-game publisher Capcom Co. (this company is most known for creating games such as Resident Evil and early arcade games).
 He founded the company in Osaka in 1983 and then two years later opened a subsidiary of the company in California’s Silicon Valley.
 Mr. Tsujimoto’s model for the winery experience is refreshing; showcase luxury wines and luxury experiences in a welcoming setting at affordable prices.
 Word has gotten out; despite recently opening there were already a number of people enjoying the various tastings.